 Cell proliferation inside the microwells

 Alternatively the microwell chip with single cells can be placed in an incubator to culture the cells inside the microwells.
-The image below presents the proliferating of a single MCF-7 cell during 9 days.
+The image below presents the proliferating of a single MCF-7 cell over the course of 9 days.
 The microwell chips can be coated with a thin layer of proteins i.e. matrigel or fibronection to enhance cell adhesion and proliferation properties of the cells.
 Work has been performed in close collaboration with the University of Twente.

-To maintain sterile conditions the Puncher can be placed in a flowhood.
-VyCAP has designed a dedicated flowhood with integrated monitor and cable connections from a the Puncher microscope to the electronics below the flow cabinet.
+To maintain sterile conditions the Puncher system is placed in a flowhood.
+VyCAP has designed a dedicated flowhood with integrated monitor and cable connections from the Puncher microscope to the electronics below the flow cabinet.